km9l/verifyapk/README.md

-# the worst apk verifier written in existence
+# an apk verifier
-this thing doesnt even need a readme

 dependencies:
  - openssl 3

+todo:
+ - more algorithms and versions to support
+ - apk key rotation introduced in v3
+ - maybe a code cleanup